MaastrichtU-IDS/dsri-documentation/website/docs/specs.md

 _...or any program installed in a Docker image!_

-> **Note:** If you work on desktop software with graphical user interfaces, such as Matlab or Spyder, the installation will be much more complex, and usually using your laptop will be more comfortable, stable and reactive than accessing a desktop interface on a remote server through the UM VPN.

 ### Hardware

 |                | CPU                             | Cores                     | RAM                 | Storage      | Type                     |